 Most of the networks are chaired by an elected representative from within that professional grouping and the network chairs combine to form a Chairs Advisory Group that feeds into the work of the FTN board.

-The FTN currently hosts seven networks for different professional groups from our member organisations, plus a group for chairs and chief executives, a mental health group and a community services group.
+The FTN currently hosts nine networks for different professional groups from our member organisations and three groups for chairs and chief executives, mental health and a community services.
 Each network/group meets three times a year apart from the NED Network where meetings are being held in the four main super regions twice per year.

 The twelve networks and groups are: